-The site is curated by an independent Editorial Panel.
+The site, founded by Richard Hyde in 2017, is curated by an independent Editorial Panel.
 The aim is to include all relevant publications, which are group by year and by category.
 The Ed Panel assess each new report to select those that they feel merit being included in the 'must read' section on each yearly page.
 The Ed Panel aims to have about a dozen reports included in this section by the end of each year.
 Those reports that have made way for more highly ranked ones are listed in the Highly Commended section.
 The Ed Panel base their decision on, how likely they are to influence policy makers as well as the quality of the research/evidence, the coherence of the arguments, the report format/accessibility and how innovative and practical the pieces are.

 The overall objective is to provide easy access to a few key reports and provide a home for all relevant work.
 Thereby helping to, inform policy makers who are engaged in understanding how we can build more and better homes and communities, improve knowledge transfer and provide evidence/ideas to drive decision making.

 To help speech writers and journalists the Bite Size Facts page includes snapshots of some interesting facts quoted reports published each year.
 We have also started to trial the holding of links to International Reports that provide interesting insights from around the world.
 All comments and links to new reports, gratefully received.